daveebbelaar/openai-python-tutorial/04 Structured Output/Instructor/README.md

 - **Retry Management**: Configure the number of retry attempts for your requests
 - **Validation**: Ensure LLM responses conform to your expectations with Pydantic validation
 - **Streaming Support**: Work with Lists and Partial responses
-- **Flexible Backends**: Integratea with various LLM providers beyond OpenAI
+- **Flexible Backends**: Integrate with various LLM providers beyond OpenAI

 ## Installation